Things to do in Cappadocia in Winter

 Allow a good 1h30-2h to visit this museum and enjoy the beautiful scenery of this incredible place.
 Don’t forget to stop by the museum’s shop before heading to your next activity.
 The entrance to the museum is 45 Turkish Lira per person plus an extra 15 Turkish Lira if you want to visit the dark church, which is a true work of art.

-After lunch, take the bus direction Avanos and head to Pasabag to admire the fairy chimneys.
+After lunch where you enjoy some delicious Turkish cuisine and coffee, take the bus direction Avanos and head to Pasabag to admire the fairy chimneys.
 You’ll have to stop in Cavusin (approximately 10 minute drive from Goreme) where you will see the fairy chimneys next to the Cavusin church.
 Walk around the valley and enjoy the magical scenery.

 The Fairy Chimneys of Cappadocia - how to spend 3 days in Cappadocia